 Unofficial MAT/GRE - If you have already taken the MAT or GRE and have the score results, we request that you include this information with the application.
 For example, you may submit a copy of the unofficial score report given at the time the test was taken (sometimes referred to as the "walk-out score report") or a copy of your examinees score report received through the mail.
 This will allow the admissions department to begin the file evaluation process.
 This does not replace the requirement of an official score report for those applicants who are offered admission.

 Transcripts –Applicants must submit one official transcript from each college and university attended.
 Transcripts are required for both undergraduate (including summer school and studies abroad) and graduate course work, regardless of length of stay or if the grades are listed on another school's transcript.
-A transcript request form is provided to assist you in this process.
-Complete the transcript request form and submit it to each school's registrar.
-The registrar will return the transcripts to you in a sealed institution envelope.
-Do not open the envelope.
 Former and current Mercer University students need not request a Mercer University transcript.

 Additional Requirements for International Applicants

 A. Evaluation of Foreign Credentials Applicants who completed all or part of their education abroad are required to have their foreign educational credentials evaluated by an independent evaluation service.
 A Course-by-Course and Grade Point Average Equivalent Evaluation is required for graduate admission.
 Contact the Office of Admissions for information about evaluation services if your foreign credentials have not been evaluated.
 If an evaluation has been done, you must submit an official sealed copy with your application.